maximilianwicen/MultiGpuComfy/README.md

 **Workers crash on startup** - Check that model paths are correct and accessible.

+**Errors with amount of file pointers in memory - just ask gemini or chatgippity there's a simple command that solves this.

 **Different RAM than expected** - Use `smem -p -k | grep python` for accurate shared memory stats.
 Regular `top` lies about shared memory.

 ---